PPBDS/tutorial.helpers/vignettes/instructions.md

 Instructors assign textbook readings to students.
 We want our students to read and, perhaps more importantly, go through the associated code, typing it in and confirming what it does.
 Sadly, students almost never do so.
 Fortunately, the [**tutorial.helpers**](https://CRAN.R-project.org/package=tutorial.helpers) package provides tools for ensuring that students type in all the assigned code.

 Imagine the *shallowest* possible learning curve.
-Almost every student should be able to answer almost every Exercise, albeit perhaps with the help of a Hint.
+Almost every student should be able to answer almost every exercise, albeit perhaps with the help of a hint.
 There are no hard questions.
 In fact, there really aren't any *questions* at all.
 Instead, there are *instructions*: Do one thing, then the next, and then the next.

+Almost all exercises feature a [*knowledge drop*](#kd), a bit of information, rarely more than two sentences, provided after the student has answered the question.

 Assume that you are giving the student a private lesson.
 You ask them a question.
 They give you an answer.
 What would you say to them next?
 What do you want to teach them, given that context?

-There are a million little bits of R (or statistics or data science or . . .) knowledge which we might provide to students: tips, tricks, cool packages, fun websites, et cetera.
-We don't have time to mention all of them.
-The art of teaching is to, first, decide which 10,000 bits are the most important to mention and second, figure out the best time at which to mention them.
-Tutorials provide an occasion for that mentioning.
-Which bits do we mention and where do we mention them?

-We can only demonstrate a tiny percentage of all the packages in the world, but we can certainly at least mention the existence of dozens more.
-Within the packages we use, we can only illustrate some of the functions; but we can examine some of the other important ones.
-Among the functions we use, we can only show some of the arguments; but we can discuss others.

-The most important parts of the "knowledge drops" with which we pepper these tutorials are, first, the packages/functions/arguments which we mention without demonstrating, and second, links to high quality resources.

 We are building a "[pit of success](https://ricomariani.medium.com/the-pit-of-success-cfefc6cb64c8)."
 Generally, students don't do the assigned reading, at least in a large class.
 However, they will complete required work.
 They will do the assigned tutorials. *Our promise: If you complete the tutorials, you will learn the material.
 There is simply no way not to.*